 Our Thoughts On Planning A Summer Road Trip To Eastern Canada

 We are in the final stages of planning a summer road trip to Eastern Canada.
-This will be our first big trip in a long time.
+This will be our first long road trip in 2021.
 Our last long trip circumnavigated South America before the Covid-19 pandemic shut down the world.
 So we are a bit out of practice with all it takes to plan and get ready for an extended stay away from home.

 Our Eastern Canada itinerary is an exciting path that takes us to 5 Canadian provinces and to the furthest east point in Canada.
 We will start in Quebec and then transit through New Brunswick and Nova Scotia for the ferry to Newfoundland.
 After exploring Newfoundland for a week, we take an overnight ferry back to Nova Scotia.
 Stays in Halifax, Nova Scotia (NS) and then in Charlottetown, Prince Edward Island (PEI) finish up our longer stops.